APRO-com/ATTPs-sdk-go/README.md

 ## Installation

-To use the AI Agent SDK for Go, you need to install the package via `go get`.
+To use the ATTPs SDK for Go, you need to install the package via `go get`.
 Run the following command to install the SDK:

 ```bash
 go get github.com/APRO-com/ATTPs-sdk-go